Artist in Residence Program 2020

 *The ORGANIZER does not provide the travel expense coming back to Japan for Japanese artist.

-*THE ARTIST should make arrangements for a visa with which they may enter Japan, if it is necessary.
-Please enquire at the Japanese Embassy in your country.
+THE ARTIST should make arrangements for a visa with which they may enter Japan, if it is necessary.
+(All costs to be borne by the artist.)
+Please contact us about obtaining a visa after receiving your invitation.

-THE ORGANIZER will provide 250,000JPY in production expenses, in which is included fees for material, employment, research, transportation, display and putting away of exhibition etc (provided that THE ORGANIZER accepts their necessity).
+THE ORGANIZER will provide 40,000JPY per term in production expenses, in which is included fees for material, employment, research, transportation, display and putting away of exhibition etc (provided that THE ORGANIZER accepts their necessity).

 THE ORGANIZER will provide the artists with a studio in the Creative Hall and with display space in the Exhibition Hall in ACAC. (during the program period only)